 One difficulty we have when we analyse the skills our users value is that we are offering them prioritised recommendations in the first place.
 Our users are much more likely to accept recommendations from the top of our prioritised grid than from trays further down.
 So our usage statistics are seen through this lens.
 To adjust for this when we compare engagement with different skills, we use a technique employed by Slack’s search team - we give more weight to engagement from further down our prioritised recommendations than we do to user activity at the top of it.

-This heat map shows where engagement (browsing, launching assets, bookmarking them, completing etc) has been strong in L&D magpie.
-Across the way are the skills in our L&D magpie framework; vertically are the various areas of specialism our L&D people have identified with.
+This heat map shows where engagement (browsing, launching assets, bookmarking them, completing etc) has been strong in L&D Filtered.
+Across the way are the skills in our L&D Filtered framework; vertically are the various areas of specialism our L&D people have identified with.

 First up, there are some reassuring confirmations of our expectations.
 People working in Creative functions are strongly engaged with Design Principles and Learning Theory.
 Consultants and sales-people focus on Commercial Awareness.
 Senior L&D-ers are preoccupied with Leadership & Change.